TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 MANY THANKS TO THE AUTHOR...

-Christian Buchner has done a great job of creating and programming TileProxy, works tirelessly to perfect and improve upon it, has spent untold hours helping many users on the forum with advice and help, and has, without the slightest financial reward, succeded in offering us a truly revolutionary way to enjoy FS.
+Christian Buchner has done a great job of creating and programming TileProxy, works tirelessly to perfect and improve upon it, has spent untold hours helping many users on the forum with advice and help, and has, without the slightest financial reward, succeeded in offering us a truly revolutionary way to enjoy FS.
 Through his exuberant work, VFR enthusiasts in every corner of the global Flight Simming Community can at last experience the true meaning of "As Real As It Gets".
 Thanks CB!.

 It is essential that you have a reasonably high speed internet connection to run TileProxy.
 A 2 Mbit/s internet connection or faster is recommended.
 Attempting to use TP with anything near a 56k dial-up connection speed is mostly a "no go" proposition.

 During install TP backs up your original .cfg files, and then alters a few settings in them to improve TP performance, but rest assured, should you choose to uninstall TP in the future, the TP unistaller restores your original FSX.cfg and FS9.cfg to their original state.
 You can always fly without TP engaged and still enjoy the FSX and FS9 default scenery as usual, but if you experience slightly different performance due to the minor changes the TP installer makes, you'll have the backups on hand.
-For more information on back up file locations, and a list of the .cfg changes TP makes, see this page.
+For more information on back up file locations, and a list of the .cfg changes TP makes, see this page

 at the